ahgencer/podmod/README.md

 sources the build steps of a module from a Containerfile, and then load and unload the module.
 The process is:

 - You call `podmod build` with the name of the kernel module.
-- *podmod* searches `share/modules/` for the module and builds the kernel module as part of a new container image.
+- *podmod* searches `share/modules/` for the module and builds it as part of a new container image.
 - You can then load or unload the module with `podmod load` or `podmod unload`. *podmod* will call [insmod(8)](https://manpages.org/insmod/8) or [rmmod(8)](https://manpages.org/rmmod/8) from **inside** the container to load or unload the module on the host.